-From the architect.
+Text description provided by the architects.
 Neil Dusheiko Architects have completed a beautiful and very personal renovation of a Victorian terraced house in Stoke Newington.
 The house was designed for the architect’s father-in-law, just around the corner from the architect’s own house where he lives with his wife and family.

 Neil Dusheiko said: “My wife wanted her father to be closer to us so we could easily pop in and out of each other’s homes.
 We found a house in the road parallel to ours but it was a bit dark and damp.
 I wanted to make it into a light and airy home where my father-in-law could live comfortably and easily in a really beautiful space."

 One of the priorities was to make sure that there was plenty of room for to display his collection of art and ceramics.
 The kitchen wall is lined with bespoke, oak shelving, where ceramics and glassware are displayed.
 The materials in the kitchen have been carefully chosen for their texture and warmth, complementing the numerous objects d’art.
 The floor is paved with brick pammets and the worktops are wood, as are the floors in the adjoining sitting room area.

 The kitchen was very important as the client is a keen cook.
 It is a light filled space with a skylight over the dining table, a large, glass door leading into the garden and a comfortable window seat, the perfect place for visitors to sit and chat to the cook.

 In the sitting room there are simple, bespoke wooden cabinets but the design has been kept simple as the walls are filled with the owner’s collection of paintings and prints.
 Art works also line the walls on the landing and in the bedrooms throughout the rest of the house.